nogibjj/week3-rust-jk499/README.md

 **Developer:** Jaya Khan

 ## Abstract
-This program uses a nested loop to print out a `*` from largest number entered by user to smallest.
+This program uses a nested loop to print out a `*` from largest number entered by user to smallest number i.e. 1.
 The first loop iterates over the number in reverse order and the second loop prints the `*` up to the current iteration count.